mackenziekbrooks/humanities-data/docs/schedule.md

 # Week 2 - Your Computer

 ## Tuesday, September 1, 2020
+* Read [Your Computer]() by class time.
+* Class agenda:
+	* icebreaker:
+	* breakout groups: review websites in small groups
+		* First, share with your partner one realization you had while learning HTML/CSS.
+It can be technical like "don't forget that slash" or conceptual "I realized I need to read directions more closely."
+    	* Second, visit each other's new website.
+Right click/Ctrl + Click to view page source.
+    	* Proof your partner's code.
+Check their syntax.
+    	* Work together to add the following to each of your websites: an iframe that embeds another website two div tags with different background colors (hint, you'll need to use a class or id)
+    	* Be sure to upload your changes to your website.
+	* start Activity 1 together

 ## Thursday, September 3, 2020
+* Work through tutorials in Activity 2 by class time.
+* Class agenda:
+	* icebreaker:
+	* Introduce Final Project
+	* Start Activity 3 together

+## Activity log week 2
+**Due Monday 9/7 at 9am**

+1. Complete Activity 3.
+In Canvas, submit a document with your answers.
+It is more important that you show your process, thinking, and attempts than it is that you get everything right.
+2. Blog post #2: Respond to the following prompt in a 300-500 word blog post on your Wordpress.
+In Canvas, submit the URL the blog post.
+	- Prompt: How was the command line?
+What was hard about it?
+How did it change your conception of your computer?
+Where do you see the value in using it?
+Reflect on your feelings while learning this concept.
+When did you get frustrated?
+How did you overcome your frustration (or not)?
+How was your experience with the tutorials?
+Be specific about things like tone, length, images, tasks, etc.

 # Week 3 - Data